A SHORT SUMMARY OF KING OLAV’S LIFE

 Having Mars ruling the bounds of two important factors we notice him conjunct the MC, with North Node which is highly proper for a leader and a man with great military skills.

 The waxing Moon is in the 11th house of good spirit, Libra in the bounds of Jupiter, strongly advancing towards the MC, giving him a gentleness, diplomacy and concern for the welfare of others.
-Moon’s ruler and MC ruler Venus is in the 9th house, Leo, with the Lot of Spirit (blue diamond) in the bounds of Mars.
+Moon’s ruler and MC ruler Venus is in the 9th house, Leo, with the Lot of Spirit (marked by orange S) in the bounds of Mars.
 9th house is the house of royalty, higher knowledge, ethics and religion.
 We already know that he was an expert in military and politics, for which Venus in royal Leo in bounds of Mars speaks quite loudly, but Venus in Leo is also associated with wearing a crown, albeit not necessarily as a king, but was usually associated with crowns of priests.
 While we can’t find any information about his religious life on Wikipedia, there is indeed an article on Norwegian Royal Court web page which gives quite a lot of information.
 It is of no surprise that King Olav was actively involved in shaping the consecration ritual in Nidaros cathedral.
 He even considered the consecration ritual to be the highlight of his life.

 His Saturn is also in his own sign Capricorn in the 3rd house in bounds of Venus.
 Since this is a diurnal chart, Saturn is a favorable malefic, especially when he is in his own sign and is softened by being in the bounds of Venus.
 It is of no surprise that Olav was the only child as Saturn in the 3rd is not exactly disposed to giving siblings or if there are, there is a separation between them.
 Olav also seemed to be a learner throughout his life, the 3rd house being the house of receiving preliminary information.
 Saturn is in a sextile to the ascendant and a loose trine to Mercury, thus reinforcing Mercury’s power.
 This is a Saturn denoting responsibility, commitment, making him a servant of people.
 He preferred to drive his own car in normal lanes and took public transport when he went skiing.
 Saturn’s opposition to Venus can be indicative of him stepping down from royal position to the position of common people signified by Aquarius and Saturn.
 Saturn is also trine to MC.